-Coming into the Internet with a strong background in public relations and writing, Mary Wald built her first web site in 1993, in the basement office of a friend.
+Coming into the Internet with a strong background in public relations and writing, Mary Wald built her first web site in 1993.
 It was a site that raised sponsorships and supplies for Tibetan refugee children in the Dalai Lama’s communities in Dharamsala, India.

-By 2001, she had a web site company, New West Media, and her own site, TheCommunity.com, a portal for non profits who collaborated on projects.
+In 2000 she built a new site, TheCommunity.com, a portal for non profits that collaborated on projects.
 With CARE, they raised money for schools for girl in Afghanistan.
-The site sponsored the first “High Tech Day” for Habitat for Humanity in the San Francisco Bay area, with virtually all of the large high tech companies sponsoring and sending staff to three simultaneous Habitat for Humanity builds in the Bay Area.
+The site sponsored the first “High Tech Day” in the San Francisco Bay area, with virtually all of the large high tech companies sponsoring and/or sending staff to three simultaneous Habitat for Humanity builds in the Bay Area.
 Partnering with Peacejam, the site raised six tons of school supplies for East Timor (now Timor-Leste).

 The relationship with Nobel laureate José Ramos-Horta — still an active advisor and mentor to Mary’s work — led to working with many of the other Nobel Peace Prize laureates.
 Mary has organized the laureates into actions on critical causes, including the use of torture by the US, the treatment of the Dalai Lama by China, the execution of dissidents by the Saudi Arabia government.

 23 Nobel laureates have participated on her actions on TheCommunity.com.
 She has forwarded their messages with press, story telling, and video production.
 Her work has been covered in the New York Times, on CNN, in Washington Post, on Good Morning America, CBS Evening News, Hong Kong Morning Post, Malaysia New Straits Times, and more.